Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/README.md

 ## Details

-This app, compatible with iPhone, is a Swift version of the [Chat Demos](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript).<br>
+This app, compatible with iPhone, is a Swift version of the [Lightstreamer - Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Chat-client-javascript).

-This app uses the <b>iOS Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
-A simple user interface is implemented to display the real-time messages received from Lightstreamer Server.<br>
+This app uses the **iOS Client API for Lightstreamer** to handle the communications with Lightstreamer Server.
+A simple user interface is implemented to display the real-time messages received from Lightstreamer Server.

 ## Build
 Binaries for the application are not provided, but a full Xcode 6.0 project specification, ready for a compilation of the demo sources is provided.
 Please recall that you need a valid iOS Developer Program membership in order to debug or deploy your app on a test device.